 The process through which these calculations are produced is complex, due to the intricacy of the regulations governing the area.
 These regulations are very specific, in how they define concepts such as ‘ordinary pay’ and ‘full-pay relevant employees’.

-Supporting our clients with fulfilling their Gender Pay Gap Reporting requirements
+Supporting our clients with Gender Pay Gap Reporting services

-At Dataplan, we offer a specialist technical service, which applies the legislation in a fully compliant manner.
+At Dataplan, we offer a specialist gender pay gap reporting service, which applies the legislation in a fully compliant manner.
 We are adept at taking into account multiple job roles and calculating consolidated hourly rates for employees with more than one contract.

 On top of this, we are able to produce branded, customised infographics for clients – ready for publication on organisations’ websites.
 This runs alongside further, intensive support that we offer – helping employers to ‘drill down’ and understand their gender pay gap by factors such as age, FT/PT status and seniority of role.
 We can also assist employers in contextualising their gender pay gaps and producing coherent written statements that explain their figures.